Cecilapp/Cecil/docs/5-Commands.md

   -v|vv|vvv, --verbose  Increase the verbosity of messages: 1 for normal output, 2 for more verbose output and 3 for debug

 Help:
-  Creates a new page file (with a default title and the current date)
+  Creates a new page file (with filename as title and the current date)
 ```

 Use `editor` configuration key to define your default editor (ie: `editor: typora`).